AnaMuraya/custom-npm-package/README.md

 Using `npm link` in your package's root directory, create a global symlink of your package.
 A shortcut that directs your system to another directory or file is known as a "symlink," short for symbolic link.

+**Note:** If npm link gives a `code: 'EACCES'` error, use `sudo npm link`.
+You might need to enter your password.
+The error should be solved

 Now, create an another application and tell the application to use the global symlink with `npm link your-package-name`.
 This way, we could save a lot of time.

 ## Publish your package to NPM Registry